jrconway3/fegba-lt-assets/README.md

     - Mage Lord by TyTheBub
     - This is a super minor edit to add elf-style ears.
 I'll probably do a more advanced edit later.

+#### Bards, Dancers, Suppliers, Misc.

+- Dancers
+    - Larum, Ninian by IS.
+    - Tethys by CirclesEverywhere, IS.
+    - Muse / Gypsy by Alexplode
+    - Larum Long Hair by Momo
+    - Male Dancer by L95
+    - Cleaned up to be importable into LT by JaidynReiman
+    - Dance Anim Sheets by JaidynReiman

 #### Mounted - Dismounted, Monsters, Misc

 - Wolf Knight by JaidynReiman